-Fall camping is just around the corner, and that means RVers everywhere are prepping, changing both their camping destinations and what they pack.
+Fall camping is just around the corner, and that means RVers everywhere are prepping, changing up their RV fall camping destinations, and what they pack.
 Our family is no exception.

-Location is everything, and choosing destinations based on the season is always a good call.
+Location is everything, and choosing RV fall camping destinations based on the season is always a good call.
 This is especially true when camping, as you’re likely to be spending a lot of time outside.

 Head South

 Almost every year, our family starts to head south just as the fall weather begins to blow in.
-By doing this, we can actually beat the cold and prolong our summer just a little bit longer.
+By doing this, we can actually beat the cold and prolong our summer just a bit.

-Pretty much any state in the southern half of the U.S. will continue to see warm weather well into October, and if you choose to head into Florida, SoCal, south Texas, or certain parts of Arizona, you will continue to see warm weather into the winter months.
+Pretty much any state in the southern half of the U.S. will continue to see warm weather well into October, and if you choose to head to Florida, Southern California, South Texas, or certain parts of Arizona, you will continue to see warm weather into the winter months.

 Some of our favorite places to go for relatively warm fall weather (without heading all the way to our winter destinations) are these states: